alo9507/JustKeepClicking/content/blog/auth/index.md

 <h2 style="text-decoration: underline;">AuthManager</h2>

 <h4>The Behavior</h4>
-I want a manager that synchronizes my AuthSession between the RemoteAuthProvider and the DataStore AND houses the one and only AuthSession as a property so that I never have a stale AuthSession in cache or in my application's runtime.
+I want a manager that synchronizes my AuthSession between the RemoteAuthProvider and the DataStore AND houses the one and only AuthSession as a property.
+This prevents a stale AuthSession in cache or in my application's runtime.

 <h4>The Interface</h4>